manav-sharma69/frontend-mentor-projects/stats-preview-card-component-main/README.md

 Learned about UI styling.

-### Continued development
+### Continued development *(although this project is not well-made, something is better than nothing)*

 Need to practice:
-- making responsive images
+- working responsive images
-- advanced flex box properties
-- (maybe) migrate from flexbox to grid for a while
+- writing less CSS
+- working with typography (it's actually harder than I anticipated)
+- practice using CSS Grids

 ### Useful Resources